kermitt2/grobid/doc/Install-Grobid.md

 ##Build GROBID

-**Please make sure that grobid is installed in a path with no parent directories containing spaces.**
+**Please make sure that Grobid is installed in a path with no parent directories containing spaces.**

 ###Build GROBID with Gradle